To understand the challenges at the root of municipal recycling programs, check out a video clip from the TV satire “Portlandia.”

 The company says its systems can be installed within existing machinery at municipal and private materials recovery facilities.

 Earlier this year, AMP announced its systems had sorted 1 billion individual recyclable items from billions of other materials in a 12-month period ending March 31.
 The company has received financial backing from brand-name investors, such as Sequoia Capital and Google’s parent company, Alphabet.

 “A.I. complements traditional optical sorters in that it allows it to select materials in a more refined way.”Mark Baybutt, AMP’s vice president of product

 The potential for increased efficiency is considerable.
 For instance, as much as 85 percent of Dutchess County’s single-stream recyclable material — plastics, metals, cardboard, and paper — is sorted at one privately-owned materials recovery facility in Beacon, according to the county’s resource recovery agency.

 AMP spokeswoman Carling Spelhaug confirmed to Viewfinder that the company “does have a presence in New York State.”
 However, it is unable to disclose which facilities have installed the systems due to nondisclosure agreements that protect commercially sensitive pricing and application details.

-AMP vice present Chris Wirth told TIME that inquiries from potential customers increased at least fivefold from March to June of this year and that 35 facilities used the company’s technologies last year.
-By the end of 2020, Wirth said, that total is expected to increase to nearly 100.
+AMP vice present Chris Wirth told TIME that inquiries from potential customers increased at least fivefold from March to June of 2020 and that 35 facilities used the company’s technologies in 2019.